 The flick follows one particular teen who gets locked up, only to have a prison riot break out during his tenure, with the fellow inmates taking him hostage.

 Cage, already an vet at playing onscreen jailbirds thanks to The Rock, plays a lifer who reluctantly helps the young kid out.

 In other big casting news:

 - Just what the world needs: Another primetime crime procedural from the mind of Dick Wolf.
-This time around, per Variety, NBC has ordered the pilot Lost and Found from the Midas-touch producer, centering on an unconventional female detectives who is able to identify anonymous murder victims and then solve their crimes.
+This time around, according to Variety, NBC has ordered the pilot Lost and Found from the Midas-touch producer, centering on an unconventional female detectives who is able to identify anonymous murder victims and then solve their crimes.

 - Freddie Prinze Jr.. is getting ready to rumble.
 The former teen star extraordinaire has taken a behind-the-scenes role with the World Wrestling Entertainment's creative team.
 Prinze's role has been left intentionally vague, though he's an avowed fan of the spectacle that is pro wrestling and is said to have designs on "increasing the level of entertainment" of the weekly show.

 - John Goodman is returning to the medieval drama Pope Joan after settling a legal dispute with the film's producer.
 300's David Wenham joins him in the drama, which centers on the 9th century legend of a woman who disguises herself as a man and rises to the papacy.